reactjs/react.dev/src/content/learn/referencing-values-with-refs.md

 import { useRef } from 'react';
 ```

-Inside your component, call the `useRef` Hook and pass the initial value that you want to reference as the only argument.
+Inside your Component, call the `useRef` Hook and pass the initial value that you want to reference as the only argument.
 For example, here is a ref to the value `0`:

 ```js
 const ref = useRef(0);